achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Support for Acknowledgment Messages**
    Acknowledgment messages, previously unaccounted for, have now been implemented after further investigation.

-- **Lock Entities for Each Entrance Door**
+- **Streamlined Door Controls with Lock Entities**
+  The `Open ...
+Door` buttons have been retired in favor of new, unified lock entities.
+  Now, you can use `lock.open` and `lock.unlock` actions in Home Assistant to control door access.
-  The door opening actions are now also available as lock entities, allowing for seamless integration into your Home Assistant dashboards and enabling a more unified user experience.
+  This update simplifies dashboard integration and brings a cleaner, more consistent user experience.

 ### ✨ Improvements
 - **Enhanced Reliability with Remote Peripheral**